NEARU9/gold-linear-regression/README.md

 - Data previews and visualizations

 🚀 Streamlit Version
-I have made some modifications to the original Flask application so it can be hosted on Streamlit Cloud.
+I made several modifications to the original Flask application so it can be hosted on Streamlit Cloud, with a different interface from the original version.

 You can check out the live version here:
 🔗 Live Demo on Streamlit (COOMING SOON)